 After careful consideration and input from teachers, administrators, and district families, the Lubbock-Cooper ISD Board of Trustees has voted to suspend virtual instruction effective on Tuesday, October 13 for secondary students and Monday, October 19 for elementary students.
-This means that secondary students currently receiving virtual instruction are expected to report for school on campus on Tuesday, October 13, and elementary students currently receiving virtual instruction are expected to report for school on campus on Monday, October 19.

 The decision to end virtual instruction was not taken lightly; however, district and campus administrators believe it is in the best interest of Lubbock-Cooper students.
 The district is currently serving 10% of the LCISD student population virtually.
 Out of that percentage, less than 10% of secondary students have remained actively engaged throughout the entire process, and less than 40% of elementary students have remained actively engaged.
 While some students have been regularly engaged and successful, the vast majority of our virtual students are suffering educationally and are not showing learning progress.
 Our teachers and administrators have made numerous attempts to reach and engage virtual learners but have seen minimal improvement or success.
 As a school district, it is our job to serve students and provide them with the best possible educational opportunities.

 At this time, Traditional Instruction is the only learning method available to LCISD students.

 Does my child have to wear a mask at school?